townmath/cisp400-reader/_sources/function-overloads/guidelines.rst

       - We have to remember what modulus does.

       Yes, not big hurdles, but this is where bugs hide.
+      And for the record, the program asks the user to pick a number from 1 to 100, but this algorithm will never choose 1.

       The standard library has a superior alternative to ``rand``: